 That sounds crazy, but as Carl Jung and Jacques Vallée have nearly proven that "mythological weirdness" is a fundamental aspect of these types of experiences, like a defense mechanism of the beings to make sure nobody believes you.

-The whole Tom fiasco is getting out of hand with his claims of having government insiders feeding him information, but regardless, this Blink 182 guitarist takes the entire UFO field very seriously, likely due to his own series of sightings and experiences:
+The whole Tom fiasco is getting out of hand with his claims of having government insiders feeding him information (update: it's true, look it up!), but regardless, this Blink 182 guitarist takes the entire UFO field very seriously, likely due to his own series of sightings and experiences:

 "My whole body felt like it had static electricity, and I open my eyes and the fire is still going, and there's a conversation going on outside the tent.
 It sounded like there were about 20 people there, talking."